jonnor/ESC-CNN-microcontroller/report/report.md

 Classification is a type of machine learning task where the goal is to learn a model which can accurately predict which class(es) that data belongs to.
-Examples usecases could be to determine from a image which breed a dog is, to predict from text whether - or to determine from audio what kind of sound is present.
+Examples use-cases could be to determine from a image which breed a dog is, to predict from text whether - or to determine from audio what kind of sound is present.

 `TODO: image of a labeled dataset`